Hello, Friend! Welcome to

 - Mini-Block Patterns — On the 3rd Friday of each month throughout 2021, I’ll send you a link to a downloadable pattern (in PDF format) of a 6″ gemstone block.
 (I’ll explain a bit more about these little patterns in the section below.)
 So even if you live outside the US (where I live) you can be part of this adventure!

-- Live Zoom Chats — After the pattern is released, we can jump on a live Zoom chat together.
+- 2 Live Zoom Chats Each Month — After the pattern is released, we’ll jump on a live Zoom chat together.
 I’ll tell you about the gem that inspired the design and provide a live demonstration of the technique.
 You can ask me questions….and I’ll try to answer as best I can.
 LOL!
 If you can’t join us for the live event, I’ll record our conversation and post it on our private blog so that you can view it at your convenience.
+Then 2 weeks later, we’ll have another meet-up on Zoom during which you can show us your gems, ask questions, make suggestions, and enjoy one another’s company.

 - Give-Aways — I’ll give away cool products from some of my favorite companies.
 Winners will be picked based on special criteria each month (and in some months, chosen randomly).
 And if you’re a winner and live outside the US, I’ll do everything I can to get your prize to you ASAP!